 Each spouse's contribution to the well being of the family

 Provisions that may have been made regarding the distribution of property

 The extent to which the spouse may have been contributing to the expenses of the family

 The ability of the spouse to access education and other training that can enhance the earning capability of the spouse

 You can decide to have the support in a lump sum or payments spread over a certain period of time.
 You and your spouse may agree on which situation is best for both of you, or you can have the court decide.

-Permanent support continues indefinitely, and is primarily in long-term marriages.
-Certain events can cause the permanent alimony to end such as death of the spouse paying alimony, death of the spouse receiving alimony, remarriage of the spouse receiving alimony, or long-term cohabitation with another individual in a relationship analogous to marriage.
+Permanent support continues indefinitely and is primarily in long-term marriages.
+Certain events can cause the permanent alimony to end such as the death of the spouse paying alimony, the death of the spouse receiving alimony, remarriage of the spouse receiving alimony, or long-term cohabitation with another individual in a relationship analogous to marriage.

 Can the Spousal Support Amount Be Changed Later?

 The spousal support amount will not change unless the property settlement agreement allows for modifications.
 If your support amount was determined by the courts, either side may later come back to court and request a change based on a material change in circumstances.
 Further, if the recipient spouse has been living with another person in a marriage-like relationship for 1 year or more, the spouse who is paying may petition the court to terminate the agreement.